Categories

 Citation Decay is the rate at which AI engine citations of a brand decrease over time without sustained earned media activity.
 AI engines continuously re-evaluate source freshness and authority, and brands that stop generating new high-quality signals see their citation presence erode as competitors produce newer, more relevant content.

-The delta between a brand's traditional search ranking and its AI citation frequency.
-A brand can rank #1 on Google but appear in 0% of ChatGPT answers.
+The measurable divergence between a brand's traditional search ranking and its citation frequency inside AI-generated answers.
+A brand can rank #1 on Google and appear in 0% of ChatGPT, Perplexity, or Gemini responses for the same query.

 Citation Velocity is the rate at which new AI engine citations accumulate for a brand, typically measured as new citation appearances per week across a monitored query set.
 Higher velocity indicates active authority growth.
 Citation Velocity is the offensive counterpart to Citation Decay in the Machine Relations measurement framework.